Exporting to Adobe PDF

 Creates thumbnail images within the exported PDF file.

 You can restrict access to an Adobe PDF file when you export it.
 When files use security restrictions, any tools and menu items related to those features are dimmed.

-You can secure a PDF file so that a user password is required to open it and a master password is required to change security settings.
-If you set any security restrictions in your file, you should also specify a master password; otherwise, anyone who opens the file could remove the restrictions.
+You can secure a PDF file so that a user password is required to open it and a parent password is required to change security settings.
+If you set any security restrictions in your file, you should also specify a parent password; otherwise, anyone who opens the file could remove the restrictions.
 If a file is opened with a master password, the security restrictions are temporarily disabled.
 If the file has both passwords, you can open it with either one.

 The Compatibility setting determines the encryption level.
 The Acrobat 4 (PDF 1.3) option uses a low encryption level (40-bit RC4), while the other options use a high encryption level (128-bit RC4 or AES).